Skip to main content

 Non-breaking changes

-Non-breaking changes are those that do not change the public interface (input/output) or the functionality of the actor - usually bug fixes, performance improvements or changes of an underlying technology.
+Non-breaking changes are those that do not change the public interface (input/output) or the functionality of the Actor - usually bug fixes, performance improvements or changes of an underlying technology.

-For those changes, you can simply keep building the actor with the same version tag, simply incrementing the last build number automatically, such as 0.0.2, 0.0.3, etc.
+For those changes, you can simply keep building the Actor with the same version tag, simply incrementing the last build number automatically, such as 0.0.2, 0.0.3, etc.

-Don't forget to include these changes in your change-log to keep your users informed.
+Don't forget to include these changes in your change log to keep your users informed.

 Breaking changes